 b.
 The BMJ article “Foreign free riders…” drew on data from the National Science Foundation, companies and government to conclude that companies earn back all expenses and make a profit at Canadian and European prices.
 US high prices simply make extra profits from government protections from free-market competition.

 c.
 The USA is the primary market where drug companies raise prices each year on last year’s models because they are protected from free-market competition.

 d.
 Pharmaceutical companies will make solid profits under bundled payments that rein in high prices.

 e.
 Cancer drugs should be relatively cheap.
 First, most R&D is paid for by others, not companies.
 Second, trials are smaller and shorter than for other drugs.
 Third, in most cases we have no verifiable evidence that manufacturing costs are higher.
 Why, then, are cancer drugs priced higher than statin drugs?
 Most cancer drugs cause serious harms and provide little additional benefit, with exceptions.

-Donald Light is a professor of comparative health care at the University of Medicine and Dentistry of New Jersey, School of Osteopathic Medicine.
+Donald Light is a professor of comparative health care at Rowan University School of Osteopathic Medicine.
 He is an economic and organizational sociologist who compares health care systems and analyzes health care policies.
 He has written about the history and dynamics of health care markets and health care insurance, countervailing powers, the medical profession, immigrants and health care, and global justice.